 The variety pack contains 280 sheer and clear adhesive bandages in assorted sizes for small and big wounds.

-Pros: A Quilt-Aid pad cushions without sticking to the wound, so you can minimize pain when removing the Band-Aid.
+Pros: A Quilt-Aid pad cushions without sticking to the wound, so you can minimize pain when removing the bandage.
 The backing features Microvent technology for enhanced breathability.

 Cons: This box doesn’t come with any waterproof options.

-Curad's 300-pack offers six different bandage styles, all with four-sided seal technology so dirt and germs don't get inside.
+With 300 pieces and six different bandage styles, this pack comes with four-sided seal technology so dirt and germs don’t get inside.

 Pros: This includes 30 bandages that are waterproof and 30 with an infection-control pad.
-You also get 80 assorted sheer bandages and 70 that have flexible fabric designed to stretch, bend and breathe.
+You also get 80 assorted sheer bandages and 70 fabric bandages hat are flexible and breathable.

-Cons: They may leave a slight sticky film when you peel it off.
+Cons: They may leave a slightly sticky film on skin when you peel them off.

 3. Nexcare Waterproof Clear Bandages

-All the bandages in Nexcare's 100-box feature a 360-degree seal around the pad for top-notch protection against water, dirt and germs.
+All the bandages in this 100-box feature a 360-degree seal around the pad for top-notch protection against water, dirt and germs.